-At the University of South Wales, you can also apply for a one year work placement after your second year of study or short-term placement (up to three months) between your second and third year.
+In addition to the 70-hour work placement in Year two, you can also apply for a one year work placement after your second year of study or short-term placement (up to three months) between your second and third year.
 It’s a great option if you want a mixture of academic and practical learning, teaching and assessment.
-Work placements are offered with a number of organisations, including Atradius – one of the world’s largest credit insurers, Alcatel-Lucent – a global communications industry leader, and the Welsh Government.
+The longer work placements are offered with a number of organisations, and in recent years this has included Atradius – one of the world’s largest credit insurers, Alcatel-Lucent – a global communications industry leader, and the Welsh Government.
 Names like this on your CV will certainly help you stand out from the crowd.

-The University of South Wales’ accounting students have access to a new financial Trading Room including state-of-the-art computer hardware and software, and large plasma screens featuring financial data.
-It delivers breaking news, stock market data and personal finance advice to brokers and dealers the world over.
+The University of South Wales’ accounting students have access to a financial Trading Room including state-of-the-art computer hardware and software.

 The Trading Room will add a new experiential dimension to the accounting and finance courses, allowing simulation of share dealing and decision making incorporating theory and practice.